Many parents ask themselves the question when and how to start promoting good oral hygiene habits for their kids.

 Over the age of 2

-Before the child turns 3, we should discourage it from sucking its thumb or pacifier, so that it won’t turn into a habit which may cause problems with the healthy development of the mouth and teeth.
+Before the child turns 3, he or she should be discouraged from sucking its thumb or pacifier, so that it won’t turn into a habit which may cause problems with the healthy development of the mouth and teeth.
 Habitual thumb or pacifier sucking in the period of teething, that is between the 6th and 12th month of life, may lead to various occlusion abnormalities, such as an open bite, which may cause discomfort during biting, and early wear of teeth.
 Between 3 and 5 years of age one should visit the dentist every six months because check-up appointments help the early detection of tooth decay or abnormalities in teeth, which then can be eliminated more easily.

 Over the age of 6